Root Cause Analysis

 In the beginning of the Static Analysis section we asked three questions, let's try to answer those.

-• binder_poll tries to find a thread to use from the red black tree node and if it's not found, a new binder_thread structure is allocated
+binder_threadstructure was allocated?ep_insertfunction triggers the call tobinder_pollby callingep_item_pollfunctionbinder_polltries to find a thread to use from the red black tree node and if it's not found, a newbinder_threadstructure is allocated

 Dynamic Analysis